3.Altimeter setting procedures

 3.4Description of altimeter setting region and procedures for pilots

-3.4.1During flight at or below the transition altitude QNH shell be set as follows:
+3.4.1During flight at or below the transition altitude the QNH shall be set as follows:

 - QNH of the controlled aerodrome

-- in CTR, TMA and ATZ whose upper limit or its part is identical with lower limit of TMA,
+- within CTR, TMA and within such an ATZ whose upper limit or its part is identical with lower limit of TMA,

-- below TMA, when flights are carried out between the lower limit of TMA, which is defined
+- below the TMA lower limit which is defined by altitude (AMSL)*.

-Note: * Lower limit of TMA defined by altitude (AMSL) is always references to the QNH of the controlled aerodrome to which TMA belongs.
+Note 1: * Lower limit of TMA defined by altitude (AMSL) is always related to the QNH of the controlled aerodrome to which TMA belongs.

 - regional QNH or QNH of the nearest uncontrolled aerodrome